-If you go to any gym and observe people squatting you will observe, for the most part, a significant forward lean of the torso as one attempts to maintain one's center of gravity within their base of support.
+If you go to any gym and observe people squatting you will observe, for the most part, a significant forward lean of the torso as one attempts to maintain one's center of gravity within his or her base of support.
 This occurs because it is widely taught that one's knees should not bend past the toes when squatting.

 The claim to this myth is from a Duke University study from 1978 that revealed a reduction in shearing potential of the knee occurred when the knee did not go past the toes in the squatting movement.
 By keeping the lower leg as vertical as possible, researchers believed such a movement was preserving the integrity of the knee.
 This theory – the idea that allowing the knees to move past the toes causes undue stress upon the patella and the ligaments of the knee – has been wildly maintained and still taught in many personal training certification courses.
 It continues being demonstrated in gyms across the country.

-In actuality, limitation of knee movement during a squat can actually cause more damage and potential injury than any chance of knee stress incurred by the knee pressing out over the toes.
+In actuality, limitation of knee movement during a squat can cause more damage and potential injury than any chance of knee stress incurred by the knee pressing out over the toes.
 According to a 2003 study by the University of Memphis, the forward movement of the knees over the toes increases pressure on the knee by 28%.
-Conversely, restriction of the knees’ mobility, and a forward leaning of the torso, was found to have a 1000% increase on hip stress.
-So, conclusively, since 28% is significantly less than 1000%, the more important focus for squat form should be that of the movement of the spine.
-In short, don’t squat with your spine bent forward!
+Conversely, restriction of the knees’ mobility and a forward leaning of the torso was found to have a 1000% increase on hip stress.
+Conclusively, since 28% is significantly less than 1000%, the more important focus for squat form should be that of the movement of the spine.
+In short, do not squat with your spine bent forward!

 Squatting without allowing your toes to move over your knees in this manner may actually increase our risk for knee injuries and over time can wear out the spine.
 A careful review of knee and spinal anatomy will help you understand why: